VirgilSecurity/virgil-crypto-c/docs/module.md

 none: Method takes only data arguments (no context).
 api: Method takes interface object as a first argument.
 impl: Method takes implementation object as a first argument.
+class: Method takes class object as a first argument.
+This value is default for methods within 'class'.
+Value 'none' can be used to define static class method.

 The 'implementation' item